Medically Reviewed by Antoine K. Fahd, M.D., PhD.

 - The cost for contacts can be more than glasses over time since you have to replace them more often.

-- Glasses are considered low-maintenance and have less risk for infection than contacts since you don't have to touch your eyes to use them.
+- Glasses are considered low-maintenance and have less risk for infection than contacts since you do not have to touch your eyes to use them.

 - Glasses can be easily scratched or broken.